edorejel/software-design-lab/ai_mind_vision/readme.md

 #### Mind Vision - Basic Artificial Intelligence (AI) System

 I need a name for this thing.
 I think this is more of a male AI than a female AI.
+A neutral AI is more appropriate for now.

 #### Minor Research to Help With The Project